Financial-Times/draft-annotations-api/README.md

 ```

 Currently, this endpoint is a proxy to the annotations available in UPP, so it returns a payload consistent to the UPP Public Annotations API.

+### PUT

+The body received from a GET request can be round-tripped by a PUT request to the same URL.

+Ancestor brands are added to the response with the `implicitlyClassifiedBy` predicate.
+Note that annotations with an `isClassifiedBy` predicate that are not Brands or Genres will produce requests to the brands API that return 404s.

 ## Healthchecks